cerebis/crblh/README.md

 ##Hierarchical cluster of protein occupancy

 The script ```heatmap.R``` is a simple tool to generate a heatmap, sorting both rows and columns using hierarchical clustering.
 In this case, the script expects the occupancy table generated both.
 The result is a heatmap, depicting strict "yes/no" occuapancy of each genome vs each protein cluster.
 This image is helpful in gaining a sense of the genes shared across the comparison set.
-This might also be regarded as an estimation of the "core" genes.
+This might also be regarded as a qualitative estimation of the "core" genes.

 Required packages:
 - pheatmap